wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.3.2 - 2015/07/07 =
+* Tweak - Add DB queries cached for WordPress roles for compatibility with sites that have pre-set product views based on user roles
+* Tweak - Shortened cached names when appended with role name it does not exceed the 45 characters for cached name.
+See reference here http://codex.wordpress.org/Function_Reference/set_transient

 = 1.3.1 - 2015/07/04 =
 * Tweak - Hook 'dont_show_categories_on_shop' into 'woocommerce_product_subcategories_args' tag for not show subcategories on Shop page
 * Tweak - Hook 'dont_show_product_on_shop' into 'woocommerce_before_shop_loop' with priority 41 for not show products on Shop page